 What are the chronic complications of diabetes?

-These diabetes complications are related to blood vessel diseases and are generally classified into small vessel disease, such as those involving the eyes, kidneys and nerves (microvascular disease), and large vessel disease involving the heart and blood vessels (macrovascular disease).
-Diabetes accelerates hardening of the arteries (atherosclerosis) of the larger blood vessels, leading to coronary heart disease (angina or heart attack), strokes, and pain in the lower extremities because of lack of blood supply (claudication).
+These diabetes complications are related to blood vessel diseases and are generally classified into small vessel diseases, such as those involving the eyes, kidneys, and nerves (microvascular disease), and large vessel diseases involving the heart and blood vessels (macrovascular disease).
+Diabetes accelerates the hardening of the arteries (atherosclerosis) of the larger blood vessels, leading to coronary heart disease (angina or heart attack), strokes, and pain in the lower extremities because of a lack of blood supply (claudication).

 The major eye complication of diabetes is called diabetic retinopathy.
 Diabetic retinopathy occurs in patients who have had diabetes for at least five years.
 Diseased small blood vessels in the back of the eye cause the leakage of protein and blood in the retina.
 Disease in these blood vessels also causes the formation of small aneurysms (microaneurysms), and new but brittle blood vessels (neovascularization).
 Spontaneous bleeding from the new and brittle blood vessels can lead to retinal scarring and retinal detachment, thus impairing vision.